top of page

 Know the Artist

 Bob Graham was born in Texas.
 After college, Graham traveled north to Provincetown, Massachusetts where he studied with the famous Impressionist painter Henry Hensche at the Cape School.
-Hensche was the student of Charles Webster Hawthorne, himself the student of William Merritt Chase. .
+Hensche was the student of Charles Webster Hawthorne, himself the student of William Merritt Chase.
 Hensche gave Graham the city of New Orleans to teach his methodology for seeing and depicting the phenomenon of light.

 Graham taught courses in painting “relative color” to students in City Park and Audubon Park in New Orleans.
 These lessons incorporated a live model and were conducted in the open air.
 Knowledge of relative color allows the artist to capture the sunlight better in both studies and finished studio works.
 In this methodology, the artist learns to compare colors instead of seeing them one at a time.
-The object of studying oil painting outdoors is to learn how to show the light in a painting using the limit of opaque pigments.
+The object of studying oil painting outdoors is to learn how to show the light in a painting using the limit of pigments in an opaque medium.

 His impressions of Mardi Gras parades were published by Pelican Publishing in 2015.
 These images have evolved to become unique contributions to the heritage of Mardi Gras in New Orleans.